$ 3 Million

 Saina Nehwal Net Worth: Saina Nehwal is an Indian professional badminton singles player.
 Nehwal won gold at 2018 Commonwealth Games in women’s singles after defeating P. V. Sindhu after which she became the first Indian to win 2 singles gold in commonwealth games.
 Nehwal, the former world no. 1 has won over twenty-three international titles, which include ten Superseries titles.
 She has a net worth of $3 million dollars.

-Check out the below article to know the complete information regarding Saina Nehwal Networth 2018 in dollars, Her Salary Per Year and Month, Houses, Cars, Brand Endorsements, and his other Investments details.
+Check out the below article to know the complete information regarding Saina Nehwal Networth 2019, Her Salary Per Year and Month, Houses, Cars, Brand Endorsements, and his other Investments details.
 Also Check, How Much is Venus Williams and Serena Williams Net Worth?

 How much is Saina Nehwal Worth?